What is a New Program?

 In addition, the following text must be including when referring to applications for the new program:

 The University of Waterloo is now accepting applications for the proposed (ENTER PROGRAM NAME HERE) degree program.
 Processing of these applications and admission of students will not occur until the program is approved by the Ontario Universities Council on Quality Assurance.
 The University will acknowledge and store applications, but will be unable to evaluate or act on them in any way until the program has been formally approved by the Quality Council.
 In the unlikely case that the program is not approved, the application fee will be refunded*.

 Please contact (ENTER CONTACT HERE) for more information.

-The QA Office will notify the department of the Quality Council's official decision.
-Institutional Analysis and Planning (IAP), will notify the department about approval for grant funding from MTCU.
+The QA Office will notify the Department/School of the Quality Council's official decision.
+Institutional Analysis and Planning (IAP), will notify the Department/School about approval for grant funding from MCU.
 Once approval is granted, the program may launch with its first student intake.